daolympus/daolympus-docs/docs/contracts-old/equations.md

 OHM_{backing} = treasuryBalance_{stablecoin} + treasuryBalance_{otherAssets}
 $$

-Every OHM in circulation is backed by the Olympus treasury.
+Every OHM in circulation is backed by the Daolympus treasury.
 The assets in the treasury can be divided into two categories: stablecoin and non-stablecoin.

 $$
 treasuryBalance_{stablecoin} = RFV_{reserveBond} + RFV_{lpBond}